Measuring What Matters: The KPIs Every Destination Marketing Organization Must Track to Prove Tourism Marketing ROI

 Seasonality & Market Diversification

-DMOs should measure:
+To build resilience, DMOs should measure:

 Off-season visitation growth

-Reduction in reliance on any single market
+Reduction in reliance on any single source market

 Destination Brand Health

-Awareness, preference, and consideration lifts
+Awareness, preference, and consideration lifts in target markets

-Global sentiment
+Global sentiment and reputation tracking

-Online reputation across platforms
+Online ratings and reviews across major platforms

 Modern Data Sources Every DMO Should Be Using

-First-Party Data from Your DMO Website
+First-Party Data from Your Website

-- GA4 journey mapping
+GA4 journey mapping and engagement rate

-- Heatmaps + behavioral analytics
+Heatmaps and behavioral analytics

-- AI chatbot conversation insights
+AI chatbot conversation insights (questions, intents, itineraries)

-Third-Party Travel Data Providers
+Third-Party Travel and Spend Data

-- Expedia Group Media Solutions
+OTA insights (e.g., Expedia Group Media Solutions)

-Visitor Mobility & Geolocation Data
+Visitor Mobility & Geo Data

 AI-Driven Predictive Analytics